 From this, behavioral worlds seem to be able to be built and indeed, with all their flaws and dysfunction, have been built, from only a few very basic elements.
 The very concept, accompanied by a now immense variety of Pavlovist technics to isolate and then work with these elemental ‘building blocks’ of behavioral processing, has worked its way into many ecologies of practice.
 Such processing has become a key part of working with the nonliving as much as with the living (in what, for example, could be called computational behaviors).
 In all this, the conditional reflex becomes an exemplum for a de-worlding and elemental breakdown and individualization of the complexity of the body-world relation.
 The body-world relation can then be reterritorialized on the technical system in which it will be reassembled (as is the dog in the laboratory).
 This will enable the general cultural take-up of the cultivation of specific responses within technical systems through the like of reflex control in classical and operant conditioning and so on.
 However, beyond this, it will also enable a general distribution of events through the aggregation and matching of the ‘behaviors’ of machines, as well as nervous systems, via technics, including those of interfaces and networks.
 This is a Spinozan technics, in that it conceives of every kind of affect as able to work equally across a field of body and mind.
 Yet it involves an anti-Spinozan ethics, in that the technics is specifically designed to cut almost every aspect of creatures (and, in some ways, technics itself) off from the wider world of affecting and being affected.

 Learning, according to Pavlovism, is a reductive technics that breaks events down into basic responses (obvious behaviors but also appropriate thoughts and feelings, considered as behaviors).
 It then re-assembles them accordingly in a newly intensified, Pavlovist mode.
-This becomes a major force within education, one that then continues into general culture (life-long learning; managerialism) (Gulson et al. forthcoming; Know et al. 2020).
+This becomes a major force within education, one that then continues into general culture (life-long learning; managerialism) (Gulson et al. 2021; Know et al. 2020).
 Whatever its alternatives, it has been hard to escape it since.

 Several other of Pavlov’s dangerously reductive assumptions have remained baked into a great deal of technics.
 These often lead to general inflexibility and dysfunction, even as they lead to the kind of predictable, narrow range technical effectiveness that is a part of their success.
 One of these assumptions is that of relatively static systems.
 This includes the nervous system.
 That is, it is assumed that systems, including the nervous system, are relatively simple and static and that, for example, once a reflex is induced behaviour will then change, but only to a new form of simple repetition.
 Controlling situations to induce such simple repetition in relatively static systems therefore becomes key to the control of events.
 Bateson, for example, was highly critical of Pavlov on this and other points, writing that “to the ‘pure’ Pavlovian, only a very limited fatalism would be possible” (1987, 180).
 Indeed, he criticized Pavlovism in Western culture at large, writing that, “[I]t is a little hard for members of Western civilization to believe that whole systems of behavior can be built on premises other than our own mixture of instrumental reward and instrumental avoidance” (179).
 More generally, Bateson thought that signal, communication, learning, and “interactive sequence” (310)—assembled together so rudimentarily in Pavlov’s laboratory—were far more complex than Pavlovism had constructed them to be, and that Pavlov’s influence had led to some especially unfortunate understandings of all of these.
-What was missing is, again, life and world, specifically the complex ecologies of signal, communication, learning, and interaction found in the life-world situations that Pavlov had specifically excluded (Harries-Jones 1995, 148).
+What were missing were, again, life and world, specifically the complex ecologies of signal, communication, learning, and interaction found in the life-world situations that Pavlov had specifically excluded (Harries-Jones 1995, 148).

-Another unfortunate assumption of “Pavlovian fatalism” was that within this supposed static system, the complexity of response to the world could be reduced to the control of simple reflex events and this control could be achieved via a simple turning on or off of reflexes, on command, via an interface.
+Another unfortunate assumption of “Pavlovian fatalism” was that, within this supposed static system, the complexity of response to the world could be reduced to the control of simple reflex events and this via a simple turning on or off of reflexes, on command, via an interface.
 There is no doubt, of course, that Pavlov’s laboratory successfully engineered the induction of basic, isolated on-off states in a series of flows that were, however, treated like flows in plumbing that could effectively be turned on and off as with a tap—flows of behaviors, feedbacks, stimuli, responses, and of saliva and other gastric juices and bodily products.
 When Pavlovism mutates and merges with other assemblages (such as those involving logic and calculation), it creates aspects of what will become, in related but slightly different ways, neuroscience, cognitivism, and computing.
 All of these, via mini-events of ‘processing,’ assume a combination of calculative logics with the modulation of living/nonliving behavioral events via feedback.
 It is a surprisingly short distance from Pavlov’s conditioning of reflexes to the crossing, or not, of thresholds of electrochemical excitation in neurons that would be more fully described by McCulloch and Pitts (1943).
 Their logical calculus of the ideas immanent in nervous activity combines assemblages of logic with gated neuronal behaviors.
 A general calculative-behavioral program, across animal and machine, develops.
 A useful and effective, but highly reductive, on/off programmatic understanding is imposed on the nervous system.
 This (impossibly) attempts to corral, within the programmatic, the interwoven and shifting patternings of responsiveness within the nervous system, and to the world, indeed the cosmos.
 The attempt is to control what I have elsewhere suggested should be understood, not as a rationality in the sense of delimited logics, but rather a proprioception in the brain (Murphie 2019) enmeshed in world.
-In turn, cognitivism will generalise, re-organised and rebadge this so that Pavlov’s stimulus and response technics will become ‘cognitive’ or ‘information recall’ and so forth.
+In turn, cognitivism will generalise, re-organise and rebadge this so that Pavlov’s stimulus and response technics will become ‘cognitive’ or ‘information recall’ and so forth.
 It is arguable, then, despite the anti-behaviorist rhetoric at its foundation, that cognitivism was only ever a complicating variant/extension of behaviorism (or at least of cybernetics’ expansion of behaviorism [Dupuy 2000]).
 Indeed, cognitivism in all its forms is arguably now a key part of a general cultural Pavlovism.
 Cognitivism provides a kind of distractive cover-all over more basic, wide-ranging behavioral controls.

 In a similar fashion, it is also not so far from Pavlov’s induction of on-off states in reflexes to the on-off surges and retreats of voltage within computers to come.
 Famously, in what is another ‘ur-interface’ for almost everything that has followed in communications and interaction, Shannon domesticated the behavior of signal so that it could faithfully transport ‘the digital’ of 1s and 0s.
 Turing, for his part, is sometimes loosely considered a behaviorist, partly because the Turing test is essentially about passing behaviors and partly perhaps because his design for actual Turing machines involved a kind of coded stimulus-response framework at its core.
 It is this that then leads to the higher level stimulus-response behaviors found in the Turing test and, indeed, to what is often called interaction.
 Through all these areas, there arose the possibility of sequencing such elemental on or off flow-states via a technics of ‘stimulus-response.’